valsysinc/valsys-api/docs/workflowExamples.md

 # Workflow examples

-This is a collection of examples of how to use the Valsys library.
+This is a collection of examples of how to use the Valsys library..

 ## Spawn a model
 This workflow allows a model to be spawned from a template.